sPoT86/ZTPi/README.md

 ## Changelog:
 #### v2.3:
  - Systemfiles for Ubuntu 24 and support of Network Manager added
+ - Because of an error in Ubuntu 24 with redis queueing, the redis queueing in broker.py now imports and uses the function instead of referncing by a dotted module-function string.
  - General optimization of timers and timeouts
  - Changed handling and logging of connection timeouts (SSH)